Machine Washable Rugs That Are All Natural And Non Toxic

-I get asked about our washable rugs everyday by people, especially mums that can't believe you can put them in a washing machine.
+I get asked about our washable rugs everyday by people, especially parents that can't believe you can put them in a washing machine.
 Yes you can wash these rugs at home or in a laundromat.
 Which makes them the perfect rug for kids, families, pets and allergy or asthma sufferers.

 Let me tell you a bit about our washable rugs and why on so many levels they are good for you, your family and the environment.

 Cotton rugs are sustainable, made with natural fibres only.
 Instead of throwing out your rug when its dirty you can wash it over and over again.
 At the end of its lifetime this fibre will eventually breakdown after in about 50years.
 Unlike other cheaply made rugs like polyester or machine made rugs that typically take over 200 years to biodegrade.
 When buying a rug online make sure you think about its overall lifespan.
 Choose a rug that will last you through many seasons and years and will break down eventually.
 Cotton and wool rugs are a logical choice.

 So what is a polyester rug?
 You can find out more over on Wool or Cotton Rugs Vs Synthetic Rugs blog post but put simply it is a manmade chemical fibre that is cheaper to produce.

 Polypropylene or polyester rugs contain toxic byproducts which when inhaled may cause certain problems like headache, allergies, dizziness, or nausea.
 These gases are the “new carpet” smell that you get when the carpet is new.

 Our cotton washable rugs can be washed in a domestic washing machine, laundromat or at a drycleaners.

 Our washable rugs are made with 100 % cotton and yes you can wash them.